Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

 \subsection{Dark matter and dark `energy' from drainholes}

-A physical center of attractive gravity modeled by a drainhole could justifiably be called a `darkhole', inasmuch as (as shown in~\cite{elli1}) it would capture photons (and other particles) that venture too close, but, unlike a blackhole, must eventually release them, either back to the attracting high side whence they came or down through the drainhole and out into the repelling low side.
+A physical center of attractive gravity modeled by a drainhole could justifiably be called a `darkhole', inasmuch as (as shown in Ref.~\cite{elli1}) it would capture photons (and other particles) that venture too close, but, unlike a blackhole, must with few exceptions eventually release them, either back to the attracting high side whence they came or down through the drainhole and out into the repelling low side.
 Thus one can imagine that at active galactic centers will be found not supermassive blackholes, but supermassive darkholes.
-At the center of our galaxy, for example, instead of a blackhole of Schwarzschild mass $m \approx 4 \times 10^6 M_\odot \approx 1.18 \times 10^7$ km (in geometric units), and of horizon area $4 \pi (2 \, m)^2 \approx 4.39 \times 10^{14}$ km$^2$, there might reside a drainhole the area $4 \pi r^2(2 \, m)$ of whose choke sphere would lie between $4 \pi n^2$ and $4 \pi (ne)^2$, with $n$ constrained only by having to exceed $m$.
-As measured by the bounds $n$ and $ne$ on the areal radius $r(2 \, m)$, and the corresponding bounds $m/n^2 = (m/n)(1/n)$ and $m/(ne)^2 = (m/n)(1/e^2 n)$ on the maximum radial acceleration $m/r^2(2 \, m)$, with $m$ constrained by $0 \leq m < n$, such an object could be of any size and could be weakly gravitating for its size ($m \ll n$), strongly gravitating for its size ($m \approx n$), or anything in between.
+At the center of our galaxy, for example, instead of a blackhole of Schwarzschild mass $m \approx 4 \times 10^6 M_\odot \approx 5.91 \times 10^6$~km (in geometric units), and of horizon area $4 \pi (2 \, m)^2 \approx 1.75 \times 10^{15}$ km$^2$, there might reside a drainhole the area $4 \pi r^2(2 \, m)$ of whose threshold sphere would lie between $4 \pi n^2$ and $4 \pi (ne)^2$, with $n$ constrained only by having to exceed $m$.
+As measured by the bounds $n$ and $ne$ on the areal radius $r(2 \, m)$, and the corresponding bounds $c^2 m/n^2 = c^2 (m/n)(1/n)$ and $c^2 m/(ne)^2 = c^2 (m/n)(1/e^2 n)$ on the maximum radial acceleration $c^2 m/r^2(2 \, m)$, with $m$ constrained by $0 \leq m < n$, such an object could be of any size and could be weakly gravitating for its size ($m \ll n$), strongly gravitating for its size ($m \approx n$), or anything in between.\footnote{A recent paper explores the possibility of observationally distinguishing between a Schwarzschild blackhole and a nongravitating `Ellis wormhole' at a galactic center.~\cite{tshaya}}